patfilipe/DAmethodSDEM/README.md

 - Model 3) follows equation (38) of reference [3].
 - Model 4) follows equation (18) of reference [1].

-# Instrucions for running the code
+# Instructions for running the code

 1) Run the R function DA_method_function.R
 2) The function has the inputs Da.fit(Mat_Time, Mat_Obs,  random, c(a,t,b,o,s))
 where:
-- Mat_Time - matrix of m observation times.
-Each column represents the observation time of an individual.
+- Mat_Time - matrix of m observation time instants.
+Each column represents the observation time instants of an individual.
-- Mat_Obs - matrix of m trajectories.
+- Mat_Obs - matrix of m individual growth measure.
 Each column represents  the observations of an individual.
   Notes: Mat_Time and Mat_Obs must have the same dimensions.
 If different animals had different observation times,  the remain observations of a given column should have NA.

 - random  - the random effects in the drift.
 If random=0, no random effects.
 If random=1,  a random effect on alpha